TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/azure-virtual-network-connectivity.md

 ## **Recommended Steps**

-* Check that the Virtual Network Gateway that links to your Azure virtual network to CloudSimple is of type **ExpressRoute**. <br>
+* Check that the Virtual Network Gateway that links to your Azure virtual network to CloudSimple is of type **ExpressRoute**
-* Check if a gateway subnet created in the virtual network. <br>
+* Check if a gateway subnet created in the virtual network
-* Check if ExpressRoute Gateway already connected to another ExpressRoute circuit in the same peering location. <br>
+* Check if ExpressRoute Gateway already connected to another ExpressRoute circuit in the same peering location
-* Check that the correct connection type selected. <br>
+* Check that the correct connection type selected
-* Check that the virtual network in the same location as the Virtual Network Gateway. <br>
+* Check that the virtual network in the same location as the Virtual Network Gateway
-* Check if there is a subnet overlap with the private cloud. <br>
+* Check if there is a subnet overlap with the private cloud
-* Check if the subnet overlaps with another peered virtual network. <br>
+* Check if the subnet overlaps with another peered virtual network
-* Check if you are linking more than 10 virtual networks in a standard ExpressRoute Circuit?" <br>
+* Check if you are linking more than 10 virtual networks in a standard ExpressRoute Circuit

 ## **Recommended Documents**